cusey/NodeJSExamples/README.md

 ```

 # Context
 1. Introduction
 2. Function
 3. Import Function
-    You can put your functions in another file and import the functions
+    You can put your functions in another file and import the functions.
 4. Arrow Function
-    Assign function to a constant variable
+    Assign function to a constant variable.